coderefinery/instructor-training/_episodes/06-teaching.md

 exercises: 255
 questions:
   - "What are CodeRefinery lessons' objectives?"
-  - "Do we fulfill our objectives?"
-  - "What improvements can we suggest to the lessons?"
+  - "How are the lessons taught?"
-  - "How can we improve instructor's notes?"
+  - "How can we improve instructor guides or lesson material?"
 objectives:
-  - "Review objectives, keypoints, and exercises to identify sections/exercises that could be optional, and to adjust timing."
+  - "Review and discuss CodeRefinery lessons and instructor guides"
-  - "Review instructor notes and add any missing information"
+  - "Practice teaching short snippets from lessons"
 keypoints:
 ---